-The Colorado Department of Education has collected K-12 public school drug, alcohol, and tobacco incidents since the 2000-2001 school year.
-A ten-year trend can be viewed at: ATOD Colorado School Trends.
+The Colorado Department of Education has collected K-12 public school drug-related disciplined incidents since the 2000-2001 school year.

 Understand the Big Deal: How Marijuana Harms Youth

-· Includes information regarding how marijuana effects the growing adolescent brain, behaviors of which marijuana is a risk factor, the rise in THC levels and why its addictive, how marijuana undermines student learning, what contributes to marijuana use, how to help prevent drug use and dependence in children (general), and warning signs of a worsening problem.
+- Includes information regarding how marijuana affects the growing adolescent brain, behaviors of which marijuana is a risk factor, the rise in THC levels and why it’s addictive, how marijuana undermines student learning, what contributes to marijuana use, how to help prevent drug use and dependence in children (general), and warning signs of a worsening problem.

 The Effects of Marijuana on the Teen Brain